 The show also gets this reaction for its more-than-a-few They Wasted a Perfectly Good Character moments.
 Get introduced to a new Ensemble Dark Horse?
 Try not to get used to them; chances are, they'll just be dead within the next episode or two regardless — and that's if they even make it past their debut episode.

 A few fans are starting to question how much of a hero (or Anti-Hero) Selina Kyle is.
 Considering that she's committed numerous crimes for fun, betrayed multiple people, isolated herself whenever she doesn't get her way, and sometimes jokes about killing or screwing over people, it's becoming increasingly harder to feel sympathy for her.
-Though to be fair, this trope may be invoked since this is all part of her character after all.

 Gordon, for many.
 His actions in season two, such as executing Galavan in cold blood and letting Penguin take the blame left some fans feeling less than sympathetic towards him.
 It doesn't help that he frequently (and with little hesitation) uses Jack Bauer Interrogation Technique when it's convenient for him.
 Some started to dislike him even more when, in season three, he shot and killed Mario Calvi, apparently without even trying to bring him in alive.
 Granted, it was right after he saw him trying to knife Lee right in front of him, but his reaction is made worse by the fact that it happened right after he had promised his father that he would bring him back alive.